nibr1609/rag_indexing_pipeling_apertus/README.md

 This repository provides a complete pipeline for processing ETH Zurich web archive files (WARC format), indexing them into Elasticsearch, and evaluating retrieval performance with advanced features like query expansion and reranking.

+**Note:** This guide focuses on running the system on the CSCS cluster using SLURM job submission.

 ## Features

 - **Data Processing Pipeline**
   - Extract HTML and PDF files from WARC archives
   - Combine domain-specific HTML files by timestamp
   - Convert HTML to Markdown format

 - **Indexing & Search**
   - Index documents to Elasticsearch with semantic embeddings
   - Semantic search with vector similarity
   - Query expansion for improved retrieval